 "I think so too."

 Yugi thought for a while.
-While thinking, he organized what he was trying to think about.
-Those two — sharing a wallet, sharing a home, looking after each other and being looked after — a method of turning them into something that could be put into words.
+And while thinking, he sorted out what it was he was trying to think about.
+A way to turn those two — who shared a wallet, who came home to the same house, who were kind and leaned into that kindness — into something that could be put into words.

 The plan was simple.

-Yugi would make a move on Seto in front of Atem.
-Atem would see it and realize his own feelings.
+Yugi would make an approach at Seto, in front of Atem.
+Atem would see it, and realize his own feelings.

 "But I couldn't think of anything else."